 Why do I need a sleeping bag?

-The benefits of getting a good night sleep cannot be overstated and the addition of a comfortable sleeping bag can make or break your camping experience.
-Retaining your physical condition and ensuring you wake up in the correct mental state to target the day ahead, these are just some of the benefits of a good night sleep.
+The benefits of getting a good night sleep cannot be overstated, and the addition of a comfortable sleeping bag can make or break your camping experience.
+Retaining your physical condition and ensuring you wake up in the correct mental state to tackle the day ahead are just some of the benefits of a good night's sleep.
 The primary use of a sleeping bag is to provide warmth and thermal insulation, while also providing cushioning to an otherwise uncomfortable experience sleeping on the ground.
-Some models come with specific purposes such as hiking sleeping bags which are normally water-resistant and filled with premium goose down.
-Designed for use in the coldest of climates, with a snug hood for retaining warmth.
-There are also plenty of options when shopping for the littlies, with kids sleeping bags coming in handy for sleep overs and overnight family outings.
-Using high performance polyester to provide optimal warmth ensures durability night after night, with premium, kid friendly zips, easy pull tabs and anti-snag zipper protection.
+Some models come with specific purposes such as hiking sleeping bags which are normally water-resistant and filled with premium goose down, designed for use in the coldest of climates with a snug hood for retaining warmth.
+There are also plenty of options when shopping for the littlies, with kids sleeping bags coming in handy for sleepovers and overnight family outings.
+Using high performance polyester to provide optimal warmth ensures durability night after night, with premium, kid-friendly zips, easy pull tabs and anti-snag zipper protection.

 What must I consider when purchasing a new sleeping bag?